 A SOC 2 review may be a lengthy process requiring detailed preparation, manual evidence gathering, and deep-dive interviews with multiple team members.
 It offers a means of evaluating and resolving risks related to the AICPA Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 Having a tool or platform to direct and develop with the company is an important way to streamline the process. databrackets offers a compliance framework for the SOC 2 process and collaborates with CPA firms to provide a standardized SOC 2 examination.
 Our teams are trained experts to best leverage their resources in gathering evidence to support your smooth and effective examination.

 databrackets’s Online Assessment Platform For SOC 2 Audit

 databracket’s Online Assessment Platform for SOC 2 Audit is a very user-friendly tool.
 Customers can log in and make use of the DIY (Do It Yourself) feature to respond to 17 COSO principles and the complementary COSO principle 12 that are loaded in the tool as part of the compliance with AICPA’s (American Institute of Certified Public Accountants) Trust Services Criteria (TSC).

 The response will be evaluated by our partner CPA (Certified Public Accountant) firm.
 Only an independent CPA (Certified Public Accountant) or accountancy company may conduct a SOC audit.

 databrackets, with appropriate information technology and security expertise partners with CPA organizations to assist in preparation for a SOC audit, and the final report will be provided and published by a licensed CPA.

-The AICPA logo can be used on a service organization’s website after a successful SOC audit performed by a CPA.
+The AICPA logo can be used on a service organization’s website after a successful SOC audit is performed by a CPA.